 - Taiwan ROC: Article 119-3 of the Civil Aviation Act of the ROC stipulates that any person shall be subject to a fine from NT 5,000 to NT 25,000 for taking an animal into an airport, thus interfering with health, order and safety.
-The operator of an airport may, in conjunction with the Aviation Police Office, compel them to leave the airport.
+The operator of an airport may, in conjunction with the Aviation Police Office, compel any such person to leave the airport.

-- Australia: Pets are prohibited to be carried to Brisbane either as unchecked baggage in the cabin or checked baggage in the cargo compartment.
-However, it is permitted to travel with pets from Brisbane.
-Properly harnessed guide/hearing-aid dogs accompanying visually or hearing-impaired passengers can be transported to/from the passenger cabin.
+- Australia: Pets are prohibited to be carried to Brisbane as unchecked baggage in the cabin or checked baggage in the cargo compartment.
+However, it is permitted to carry pets out of Brisbane.
+Properly harnessed seeing-eye/hearing-aid dogs accompanying visually or hearing-impaired passengers can be transported to/from the passenger cabin.

 - United Kingdom: Pets and guide/hearing-aid dogs are prohibited from being carried into the UK as unchecked baggage in the cabin or as checked baggage in the cargo compartment.
 They can only be carried out of the UK as checked baggage in the cargo compartment.
 Please be aware that passengers travelling with pets must check in at the counter 2.5 hours before the scheduled departure time when departing from Heathrow Airport.

-- Hong Kong: Pets and guide/hearing-aid dogs are prohibited from being carried to Hong Kong as unchecked baggage in the cabin or as checked baggage in the cargo compartment.
+- Hong Kong: Pets and seeing-eye/hearing-aid dogs are prohibited to be carried into Hong Kong as unchecked baggage in the cabin or as checked baggage in the cargo compartment.
 They can only be carried from Hong Kong as unchecked baggage in the cabin or as checked baggage in the cargo compartment.

-- Canada: The Canada Border Services Agency (CBSA) has special regulations for commercial importations of live animals (including dogs destined for adoption).
+- Canada: The Canada Border Services Agency (CBSA) has special regulations for commercial importation of live animals (including dogs destined for adoption).
 Please click Importing or travelling with pets for more information.

 - More country-specific regulations and documents about pet travel can be obtained from IATA's Traveller's Pet Corner.